 Because we forget, or perhaps never learned, that every passing face represents a story just as captivating, complicated and worthy as our own.
 Everyone has gone through something that has inadvertently changed them and forced them to struggle, adapt and grow.
-Everyone’s smiles have been earned.
+Everyone’s smile has been earned.
 Everyone we meet has fought hard, and continues to fight in some way.
-And to them, it’s equally as significant and worthwhile as whatever we’re going through.
+And to them, it’s equally as significant,worthwhile, and difficult as whatever we’re going through.

 The happiness that is occasionally on display around us is truly an experience to marvel at and admire.
-When we take time to do so — to truly witness and listen, instead of bypassing or judging too quickly — we can learn so much… about ourselves, about each other, and about love.
+And although it’s not always easy to do so, when we take time to truly witness and listen, instead of bypassing or judging too quickly, we can learn so much… about ourselves, about each other, and about love in general.

-To help you practice, I recommend storing or bookmarking this article in your smart phone or tablet, and then reading (and re-reading) the following morning mantras to yourself at least a couple times a week.
+To help you practice, I recommend storing or bookmarking this article in your smart phone or tablet, and then reading (and re-reading) the following notes to yourself at least a couple times a week.

 - The most beautiful thing is to see a person nearby smiling.
-And even more beautiful is knowing that you are the reason behind it.
+And even more beautiful is knowing that you went out of your way to be the reason behind it.

 - If you have the power to make someone happier today, do it.
-The world needs more of that.
+It’s worth it.
+The world needs more of that right now.

 - Some people build lots of walls in their lives and not enough bridges.
 There’s no good reason to be one of them.
 Open yourself up.
 Take small chances on people.

 - Never stop doing little things for those around you.
 Sometimes those little things occupy the biggest part of their hearts.

 - Too often we underestimate the power of a touch, a smile, a kind word, a listening ear, an honest compliment, or the smallest act of love, all of which have the potential to turn a life around.